kedro-org/publish-kedro-viz/README.md

 > [!Important]
 > From `publish-kedro-viz@v2`, we only support custom GitHub Actions workflow as a publishing source for GitHub Pages.
+> From `publish-kedro-viz@v3`, we introduced inputs to support uv managed kedro projects, deployment safety checks and dropped python 3.9 support.

 ## Usage